 Where were you born and/or where did you grow up?
 I was born in Raleigh, but moved to Wilmington when I was 3 years old.

 Favorite way to spend a weekend or a Sunday afternoon?
-As fate would have it, I find that I am a long distance caregiver once again, this time for my father who now also lives with dementia in Wilmington in a nursing facility.
-Between traveling to Wilmington for monthly visits and Skyping with Dad three times a week, I enjoy relaxing on weekends with Lacey, my 11 year old Bichon Frise dog, and steadfast companion, John, who lost his wife to Alzheimer’s.
+I enjoy relaxing on weekends with Lacey, my 11 year old Bichon Frise dog, and my husband and steadfast companion, John, who lost his first wife to Alzheimer’s.

 What excites you about your work at The Ivey and the contribution you make here?
 “It only takes a minute to remember why The Ivey is so special when I see the joy on members’ faces as they sing familiar songs or when I receive a tearful hug from a family member in appreciation for taking care of their loved one.
 Each time, it’s like watching and hugging my parents.
 Indeed, the journey is the reward.